 The traditional Puppy Chow recipe gets a few upgrades in my Peanut Butter Pretzel Puppy Chow.
 There is also a secret ingredient that will take it to another level so read on!

 I am not even sure how the peanut butter and chocolate covered Chex cereal got the name, Puppy Chow.
-It doesn’t even look like dog food so I can’t even try to put the two together.
-Dogs can’t even eat chocolate so why are we calling a tasty sweet HUMAN treat Puppy Chow?
+It doesn’t even look like food for puppies so I can’t even try to put the two together.

 All of these versions have something in common, the cereal.
 Let’s start with changing that!